ROCm/composable_kernel/example/ck_tile/01_fmha/README.md

     -range_v    per-tensor quantization range of v. used if squant=1. (default:16) -range_p    per-tensor quantization range of p [e^(s-m)]. used if squant=1. (default:1)
     -range_o    per-tensor quantization range of o (p*v). used if squant=1. (default:16)
-     -squant    if using static quantization fusion or not.
-0: original flow(not prefered) (default:0)
+     -squant    if using static quantization fusion or not. auto: fp8 will default use squant, other will not (default:auto)
-                 1: apply scale_p and scale_o with respect to P and O. calculate scale_s, scale_p,
+                 0: no static quant(not implemented) 1: apply scale_p and scale_o with respect to P and O.
-                 scale_o according to range_q, range_k, range_v, range_p, range_o
+                 calculate scale_s, scale_p, scale_o according to range_q, range_k, range_v, range_p, range_o
       -iperm    permute input (default:1)
                  if true, will be b*h*s*d, else b*s*h*d -operm    permute output (default:1)